 Northwest Arkansas Business 40 Under 40 honoree, 2008

-Listed in the Best Lawyers in America publication in Construction Law
+Listed in The Best Lawyers in America publication since 2006, currently recognized in three areas: Construction Law, Construction Litigation, and Commercial Litigation

 Former officer Covington Park Property Owner's Association